Automated Incident Response: Streamlining Your SecOps

 Automating Remediation

 Seconds matter when it comes to active threat activity, like active malware or security breaches, and real-time mitigation is essential.
-This means that building incident response playbooks that automatically contain assets, block process execution or IP traffic, and ban malicious binaries identified across the environment are solid wins.
+This means that building incident response playbooks that enable auto-remediation, like automatically contain assets, block process execution or IP traffic, and ban malicious binaries identified across the environment are solid wins.

 1. Revoke sessions for a specific user identity